gojimmypi/wolfssl/IDE/Espressif/component-manager/README_DIST.md

 This directory does not need to be included in any wolfSSL distributions.
 The files contained herein are used only to publish wolfSSL as a managed component to the [ESP Registry](https://components.espressif.com/).

+When managing a component:

+* Do not edit files in the local `./dist/` directory.
+Those are file sets previously published.

+* Do not edit files in the local `./[project]/managed_components/` directory.
+Those are files fetched from ESP Registry.

 See the local [wolfssl_component_publish.sh script](./wolfssl_component_publish.sh) for the steps used to copy wolfSSL source files locally.